 - Most colleges start accepting applications from high school seniors during the summer before and the fall of their senior year.
 Access to applications are available online via each institution's website.
 It is important to apply for admission and housing early since many campuses fill up quickly.
-For more specific information, contact your High School counselor. - The online Financial aid application opens October 1 of your senior year in high school.
-Begin scholarship search and application process. - A Financial Aid Night is typically offered during parent/teacher conferences to help you complete the Financial Aid application. - Do a final credit check to insure that you have the correct courses to graduate and to meet your post-secondary entrance requirements.
+For more specific information, contact your High School counselor. - The online Financial aid application opens December 1 of your senior year in high school.
+Begin scholarship search and application process. - Do a final credit check to insure that you have the correct courses to graduate and to meet your post-secondary entrance requirements.